yangruowei/gouldspanalysis/README.md

 The raw dataset is pretty messy in the following aspects:
 1. A lot of variables are highly missing: about 70% of data is missing in the entire dataset.
 The dataset has 229 variables with 20,406 rows, and only 90 columns have less than 80% of information missing.
-2. Duplicate columns: Same information was asked slightly differently; I suspect that this is because different forms are used for different people.
+2. Duplicate columns: Same information was asked slightly differently; I suspect that this is because different forms were used for different people.
 For example:
    MARREE and MARSTAT both contain information about marital status, but have different amounts of information All following columns are about grandparent birth places: BRTH_GP1, BRTH_GP2, GRNDBEE, GRNDFBEE, GRNDMBEE, USGP1, USGP2, USGRAND
 3. A lot of entry errors and non-standardized entry.